-Online customer feedback is nearly synonymous with free publicity, especially on social media, and as the saying goes: all publicity is good publicity… isn’t it?
+Online customer feedback is nearly synonymous with free publicity, especially on social media, and as the saying goes:

-- E-MAIL AND CUSTOMER CONTACT FORMS
+1. GET CUSTOMER FEEDBACK ONLINE WITH E-MAIL AND CUSTOMER CONTACT FORMS

 This is one of my favorite ways to engage with customers; unobtrusive yet informative.
 If your customers are actively communicating with you through e-mail, the information you gain here can be invaluable.
 A few things to watch out for: